dennyzz/dennyzz.github.io/about.md

 <img class="col one right" src="/img/squirrel.jpg">

 <br/>
 Hi there!
-I'm Denny.
-I am currently attending the University of Michigan majoring in Electrical Engineering
+I'm Denny, a student attending the University of Michigan with a major in Electrical Engineering

 <br/>
 <br/>